onflow/flow-go/utils/binstat/README.md

 * A lock per stat collection is eliminated using a `sync.RWMutex{}` reader/writer mutual exclusion lock:
   * Usual case: If the bin already exists, any 'reader' can *concurrently* update it via atomic operations.
   * Rare event: Else a single 'writer' blocks all 'readers' to add the new bin.
+* `binstat` instrumentation can be disabled in two different ways:
+  * At compile time via source code commenting of instrumentation.
+  * At run-time if `BINSTAT_ENABLE` does not exist.

 ## Example comparison with `pprof`